rvdz/hapycolor/README.md

 ```

 ## Installation
-Hapycolor can be installed with `pip`, `pipenv`, or by cloning this repository.
+Hapycolor can be installed with `pip`, or by cloning this repository.

 ### Pip install
-TODO: Still not enabled
 ```sh
 pip3 install hapycolor
 ```